Intelsat V F-4

 Intelsat V-D (F-4) was a communications satellite operated by COMSAT.
 Launched in 1982, it was the fourth of fifteen Intelsat V satellites to be launched.
 The Intelsat V series was constructed by Ford Aerospace, based on the Intelsat V satellite bus.
 Intelsat V F-4 was part of an advanced series of satellites designed to provide greater telecommunications capacity for Intelsat's global network.

 Satellite

 The Intelsat V F-4 satellite was box-shaped, measuring 1.66 by 2.1 by 1.77 metres; solar arrays spanned 15.9 metres tip to tip.
 The arrays, supplemented by nickel-hydrogen batteries during eclipse, provided 1800 watts of power.
 The payload housed 21 C-band and 4 Ku-band transponders.
 It could accommodate 15,000 two-way voice circuits and two TV channels simultaneously.
 It had a launch mass of 1928 kg.
 The satellite was deactivated in November 1995.

 Launch

-The satellite was successfully launched into space on 5 March 1982 at 00:23:00 UTC, by means of an Atlas SLV-3D Centaur-D1AR vehicle from the Cape Canaveral Air Force Station, Florida, United States.
+The satellite was successfully launched into space on 5 March 1982 at 00:23:00 UTC (on 4 March 1982 at 19:23:00 local time), by means of an Atlas SLV-3D Centaur-D1AR vehicle from the Cape Canaveral Air Force Station, Florida, United States.